SolaceProducts/solace-java-spring-boot/README.md

 ### Updating your build

-This releases from this project are hosted in [Maven Central](https://mvnrepository.com/artifact/com.solace.spring.boot/solace-java-spring-boot-starter)
+The releases from this project are hosted in [Maven Central](https://mvnrepository.com/artifact/com.solace.spring.boot/solace-java-spring-boot-starter)

 The easiest way to get started is to include the `solace-java-spring-boot-starter` in your application.
 For an examples see the [Java Sample App](https://github.com/SolaceProducts/solace-java-spring-boot/tree/master/solace-java-sample-app) in this project.